What If We Allocate Test-Time Compute Adaptively?: Experimental Setup

 We evaluate on three mathematical reasoning benchmarks: \textbf{MATH-500}~\cite{hendrycks2021measuring}, \textbf{AIME24}, and \textbf{AMO-Bench}~\cite{an2025amo}.
 We run experiments with \textbf{Llama-3.1-8B-Instruct}~\cite{grattafiori2024llama} and \textbf{Qwen-2.5-7B-Instruct}~\cite{qwen2.5}.
 For each problem, we execute $K{=}10$ independent agent iterations implemented using the same base LLM, with role-specific templates to select tools ($\mathcal{A}_T$) and compute strategies ($\mathcal{A}_C$).
 All reasoning trajectories are scored by the pre-trained process reward model \emph{Qwen2.5-Math-PRM-7B}~\cite{zhang2025lessons}, and the final prediction is selected by maximizing the mean PRM reward $R_{\text{mean}}$ across iterations.

 The base reasoning model uses stochastic decoding with temperature $T=0.7$, top-$p=0.9$, and a maximum generation length of 1024 tokens.
 PRM uses deterministic greedy decoding with temperature $T=0$.
 All decoding settings are fixed across experiments.
 We adopt the math evaluation code and protocol of Satori~\cite{satori2024}.
+The main tables report single-run accuracies.
+Reporting mean accuracy and standard deviation over multiple seeds would further strengthen the robustness analysis.

-\subsection{Experimental Configurations and Baselines.}
+\subsection{Experimental Configurations and Baselines}